shammakh2/Uniprot-biopython/README.md

     pipenv run python uniplot.py average

 <h5>4.
 Representing Data using charts </h5>
-If you want to see the average protein length of different taxanomy levels, you can use the command below to have the data in form of a barchart
+If you want to see the average protein length of different taxonomy levels, you can use the command below to have the data in form of a barchart.
+To do so, use the command:

+    pipenv run python uniplot.py plot-taxa

 ***Note**: These processes will take longer for larger data files as a the program has to load the data*